joshnbrown23/octane-updatenodelist/README.markdown

 # Octane Update Node List

-This repository contains the `rc.updatenodelist` script for HamVoIP nodes to update the node list from `register.octanenetwork.net`.
+This repository contains the `rc.updatenodelist` script for OCTANE NETWORK GMRS nodes to update the node list from `register.octanenetwork.net`.

 ## Installation